8qfx1ai5/webgrinch/README.md

 **ATTENTION**: this command will **stop and remove** all your docker containers on the remote machine and start the server on port 80.
 Unit tests are executed automatically during the deploy.

 Ship the code to an remote docker droplet with known IP and ssh access.
-The code from the selected **directory (dir)** will be copied with rsync to the **IP**.
+The local code from the selected local **directory (dir)** will be copied with rsync to the **IP**.
+Then a build process is started on the remote machine.
 Use the following command in the project root directory:

     make deploy dir=$(pwd) ip=<address>